 The HTTP protocol provides a special mechanism allowing an already established connection to upgrade to a new, incompatible, protocol.
-This mechanism is always client initiated, and the server may accept or refuse the switch to the new protocol.
+This guide covers how this works and offers examples of scenarios in which it's used.

 The server may either refuse the upgrade — in this case it merely ignores the

-200 OK if it can serve the requested resource, a
+"200 OK" if it can serve the requested resource, a

 30x status code if it wants to perform a redirect, a